by Maureen McGarry

 Along the 160 miles of California’s southern edge, from the Pacific Ocean to the southwestern corner of Arizona, a couple of border towns and a wide swath of desert provide a complicated terrain, especially for those trying to make their way north into the United States.

 This was my fourth trip to Tijuana since our government drastically changed our country’s immigration policies, and my first in 2020.
 This time I was very happy to have three other passengers in my van, and all lovely people.
 Kate is a former owner of a jewelry business, as well as having many other skills.
 Sue is a retired administrator and social worker, and an avid knitter.
-Marisela, a native of Nicaragua, is a trained Licensed Vocational Nurse and caregiver, is also a knitter.
-Fortunately, she is also fluent in Spanish.
+Marisela, a native of Nicaragua, is a trained Licensed Vocational Nurse and caregiver, who is also a knitter.
+Fortunately, she is fluent in Spanish.

-We packed the van with beads, yarn, knitting needles, and watercolor paints before heading south out of Arcata on a Thursday.
+We packed the van with beads, yarn, knitting needles, and watercolor paint supplies before heading south out of Arcata on a Thursday.
 Someone donated earned points on their credit card to cover the cost of motel rooms along the way.
 We drove approximately 400 miles each day, landing in San Diego in time to join the “Caravan of Love” at the Border Angels office in Sherman Heights on Saturday morning, January 11th.

 Fortunately, Marisela was able to roll down her window and explain to a guard that we were trying to follow Hugo, so they let us through to the x-ray area behind him.
 We watched Hugo get out and walk to a special waiting area while the green truck was scanned by a huge moving archway that passed over the cars.
 Our car came next.
-The whole process sucked up time and separated us from the rest of the caravan, which had probably already arrived at the first shelter.
+The whole process sucked up time and separated us from the rest of the caravan, which had already arrived at the first shelter.

 When we finally got to the first stop, at least 30 people were standing in the street outside of Pro Amore Dei shelter.
 We made our way up the colorful steps which I had climbed up and down many times during my visit in November.
 This was my fourth visit to this shelter.
 I knew the area was a cramped space, but it was overwhelming once we arrived at the top of the stairs.
 The small space was filled with more people than I could count.
 There were medical volunteers from San Diego set up at tables talking to migrants.
 Within our caravan group were some folks from a Lion’s Club who had also set up tables and were passing out new clothing and blankets.
 Besides all the migrants, there were people from San Diego, San Francisco, and a couple of folks from Pennsylvania, along with the four of us from Humboldt.
 I saw familiar faces and greeted the woman who is in charge at the shelter.
 She recognized me, smiled and hugged me, and said, “We are all family.”
 I asked about whether the piñatas got finished from my last visit there.
 She said yes, and that they were also all smashed.
 (So it goes in the life of piñatas.)
-We handed over our bag of beans and made our way through the crowd and back down the stairs.
+We handed over our big bag of beans and made our way through the crowd and back down the stairs.

 The caravan moved to the next shelter which was not far away.
 This was the Arco Iris shelter (Rainbow Shelter) which houses about thirty LGBTQ migrants.
 Volunteers brought boxes full of food and other supplies into the courtyard and up to the door, but also being a small space, and with folks in need of privacy and protection, we did not go inside.

 As I came back out toward the center of the tent-filled area which is in the back section of the huge cinder block building, Marisela was talking to a woman about her journey from Central America.
-Sue and Kate joined us and we all sat down on a step while Marisela translated as the woman told her story.
+Sue and Kate joined us and we all sat down on a step while Marisela translated while the woman told her story.
 We all heard firsthand about what it was like for her and her 13-year-old daughter to end up in a detention center in the United States.
 She said it was very cold all of the time.
 Her daughter was separated from her.
 Not only did her captors take away everyone’s shoelaces, they were also not allowed to have long sleeves in case they might use them to harm themselves.
 They actually had their sleeves cut from their shirts.
 This, of course, made the ability to stay warm even more difficult.
 She said the aluminum blankets were not helpful, and that she was glad to be out of that situation.
 She feels that the shelter they are in now has lots of rules, but she would rather be there and follow all the rules than be in the US detention center.

 While we talked, we also watched as toys were distributed to all the children.
 A toy drive had been conducted during the winter holidays by one of the groups in the caravan, and children were walking by us with big smiles on their faces, carrying their coveted new things back to their tents.
 However, this mom pointed out that her teenage daughter, who is very shy, is also too old for the kinds of items donated frequently for children.

 We remembered that Kate had brought some teen novels in Spanish that she had picked up at a used bookstore.
 We went with the girl out to the car and pulled out three books for her to read.
-She seemed quietly pleased to have them and thankful that we made the effort for her to get them.
+She seemed quietly pleased to have them and thankful that we made the effort for her to receive them.

 Driving out of the canyon was a harrowing experience (Marisela caught it on video) as I drove over the narrowest of passes in the road.
 There was barely an inch to spare, but we made it, and even considered choosing that shelter as one of the places we might return to the next day.
 There were so many people there.
 Hugo told us the current number of residents was 350.